7 Things I've Noticed One Year After Graduation

 3. Nobody cares about my GPA.

 In middle school, high school, and college, I never once got a B. I worked for that.
 And I admit that the high school grades saved me a lot of money.
 But after getting into college, it hasn’t mattered a bit.
-Having interviewed people myself now, I realize how little I even care about a graduate’s GPA when I’m looking to hire them.
+Having interviewed people myself now, I 1004715_10101301345165829_947404012_nrealize how little I even care about a graduate’s GPA when I’m looking to hire them.
 Why would I?
 I care much more about their personality and their skills than I do about how much they worked their teachers’ systems.
 I’ll never regret getting straight A’s (since it fed my competitive cravings), but it has been interesting to realize that moving forward nobody cares about it and probably never will.

 4. Nobody cares about my major.